varadmanglekar/DTMF-controlled-bot-using-arduino/README.md

 # DTMF-controlled-bot-using-arduino
-bot is controlled through any phone using DTMF.
+Bot is controlled through any phone using DTMF.
+IC HT9170B is used as DTMF receiver or M8870 also can be used.
+DTMF stands for Dual Tone Multiple Frequency, Each frequency is represents one key on keypad in phone.
+Micro controller used is Arduino-uno.